 Learn how to efficiently test overcurrent, distance and transformer differential relays from scratch with the OMICRON Test Universe.
 Get familiar with the test procedure in hands-on and theoretical sessions.
 More information

-Need to test distance protection relays?
-Learn how to do it efficiently using the Advanced Distance test module of the Test Universe.
+New to OMICRON?
+Want to get started with your CMC?
+Want to learn the test module Quick CMC?
+Then this is the webinar for you.
 Meet the trainer and the other participants in an interesting online session.
 More information

 Show all training courses for this product